Kingwood, West Virginia: History

-Kingwood was first settled in 1807 and established by the Virginia General Assembly on January 23, 1811.
-The town was made the county seat of the new Preston County in 1818 and chartered in 1853.
+The site of Kingwood was once a forest owned partly by John Miller and Hugh Morgan.
+The Northwestern Turnpike leading from Winchester to Morgantown passed through the area.
+Kingwood was settled sporadically in the 1790s and 1800s until it was formally established by the Virginia General Assembly on January 23, 1811.
 It was named for a grove of tall, stately trees.
+The town was made the county seat of the new Preston County in 1818, and chartered in 1853.

 The James Clark McGrew House was listed on the National Register of Historic Places in 1993; the Kingwood Historic District was added in 1994.

 Geography

 Kingwood is located at 39°28.3′N 79°41.1′W (39.4713, -79.6848).